A shortlist of 186 photographers has been revealed by Sony for its World Photography Awards final stages.

 The winners will be announced on 16 April at a ceremony in Cannes, where the photographs will also be exhibited between 14 and 19 April.

-If you're an amateur photographer who would love to improve their skills and enter next year, take a look at our new photography DVD training course.
+If you're an amateur photographer who would love to improve their skills and enter next year, take a look at our Ultimate Beginners Course.